 Now 36 years old, Hyeonseo Lee has appointed herself as spokesman for her fellow North Koreans.
 Her memoir The Girl with Seven Names speaks of her time hiding in China.
 Her Ted Talk focuses on the contrasts between North and South Korea.

-The Handmaiden is a 2016 South Korean erotic thriller.
+The Handmaiden is a 2016 South Korean film, a true erotic thriller.
 A Korean girl arrives to serve as personal servant to an emotionally instable Japanese noblewoman.
 The plot involves plenty of cons and double crosses, enough to keep you on the edge of your seat.

 Set in 1930s Korea during the Japanese occupation, I expected the movie to follow a familiar dialectic.
 Occupier: bad; occupied: good.
 In The Handmaiden, however, Japanese culture is the epitome of refinement.
 And the only way for a Korean man of ambition to get ahead is to pretend to be Japanese.